CPernet/matlab-bayesian-estimation/README.md

 Now examine the posterior distributions of the parameters.
 ```
+%% Examine the results
+% At this point, we want to use all the chains at once, so we
+% need to concatenate the individual chains to one long chain first
 mcmcChain = mbe_concChains(mcmcChain);
+% Get summary and posterior plots
 summary = mbe_2gr_summary(mcmcChain);
+% Data has to be in a cell array
 data{1} = y1;
 data{2} = y2;
 mbe_2gr_plots(data,mcmcChain);